alejandro-guzman/continuum-td-vm/README.md

 ...
 ```

-To completely destroy the VM in VirtualBox
+To completely destroy the VM in VirtualBox.

 ```bash
 vagrant destroy